 Sub-phase Scope Equipment Replacement: CEMS Equipment Replacement Replaced the data collection computers, upgraded the software, and added PLCs to the Continuous Emissions Monitoring Systems on the two high-pressure Zurn boilers.
 Project was substantially complete in March 2006.
 Pump Packing Replacement Replace pump packing seals with mechanical seals in the North Main, South System, and Winthrop Terminal pump stations.
 Purchases were complete by the end of FY08 with installations completed by in-house staff in FY09.
 LOCAT Scrubber Replacement Design & Construction Replace the Thermal Power Plant's high-maintenance digester gas wet scrubber system.
-Work to replace the TPP boiler management systems was pulled from this project for FY13; see the "Utilities" section.
+This work is added to the "Combined Heat & Power Facility" scope in the FY16 Proposed cycle, so it is being removed as a separate sub-phase.
 Digester Chiller Replacement Replaced the refrigeration-based digester gas chiller with a chilled water system that performs better at low operational loads.
 Completed in May 2006.
 Dystor Tank Membrane Replacement Emergency replacement of a torn gas membrane on one digester storage tank, and preventive replacement on the second.
 Completed both by October 2005.
 Dystor Membrane Replacements Periodic future replacement of the two gas & sludge storage tank membranes in the digester complex; added in FY08 per the Master Plan.
 Replaced both membranes in 2005, anticipated to be required every 12-15 years.
 Digested Sludge Pump Replacement Design & Construction (Phase 1) The three positive displacement Abel pumps caused a great deal of pipe vibration and require extensive maintenance.
 Added per the Master Plan, centrifugal pumps with higher flow rates are being installed to reduce the potential for grit settlement in the pipes.
 The first phase ran from October 2009 to September 2011, to install one centrifugal pump and a flushing pump.
 These new pumps will be tested to ensure they work well before the three existing pumps are replaced.
 See Phase 2 below.
-Digested Sludge Pump Replacement Phase 2 New sub-phase added in FY14, to complete replacement of the Abel pumps and include replacement of the thickened primary sludge pumps header manifold.
-Expected to begin in October 2014, and be completed by October 2016.
+Digested Sludge Pump Replacement Phase 2 New sub-phase added in FY14, to complete replacement of the Abel pumps and includes replacement of the thickened primary sludge pumps header manifold.
+Expected to begin in February 2015, and be completed by February 2017.
 Centrifuge Back-drive Replacements Replace the centrifuge back-drives, which have become obsolete.
 Commenced in mid-FY13 and will take 2 years to complete.
 Grit & East/West Odor Ctrl Air Handler Unit (AHU) Replacements Replace deteriorated air handlers; added per the Master Plan.
 Replacements in FY09-16, then every 15 years.
 Grit AHU replacement was completed in June 2010.
 The E/W Odor Control AHU Replacements are now included as part of the HVAC Equipment Replacement project, below.
 Fire Alarm System Replacement - Design & Construction and REI Newly identified in FY08, added from the Master Plan.
 To replace obsolete fire alarm monitoring & control systems.
-Begin design in FY15, replace in FY17-19 and approximately every 20 years thereafter.
+Begin design in FY15, replace in FY17-20 and approximately every 20 years thereafter.
 HVAC Equipment Replacement - Design/ESDC & Construction Newly identified in FY08, added from the Master Plan.
 To replace two obsolete HVAC control systems with one manufacturer's system, reducing replacement parts and improving automation.
-Design in FY14, replace in FY16-19 and then every 15 years.
-Increased the scope to include central lab fume hoods and East/West Odor Control Air Handler replacements in FY11.
+Design began in FY14; replace in FY16-20 and then every 15 years.
+Scope includes central lab fume hoods and East/West Odor Control Air Handler replacements.
 Centrifuge Replacements - Design & Construction Replace the sludge centrifuges when the scrolls/bowls are too worn to repair, or after catastrophic failure.
 Units have a 20-30 year life but were exposed to a lot of grit after start-up in 1996.
 Included in the Master Plan; plan to replace four centrifuges every ten years beginning in FY19.
 Centrifuges are now only used to thicken secondary waste sludge before it goes to the digesters.